imrafaelmerino/json-values/docs/README.md

 ```

-It supports the standard Json types: number, null, object, array; There are five number especializations;
+It supports the standard Json types: string, number, null, object, array; There are five number especializations:
 int, long, double, decimal and biginteger. json-values adds support for instants and binary data.
 Instants
-are serialized into its string representation according to ISO-8601 and the binary type is serialized into a
+are serialized into its string representation according to ISO-8601; and the binary type is serialized into a
-string encoded in base64.
+string encoded in base 64.

 I've written about json-values on my [blog](http://blog.imrafaelmerino.dev):
 * [The value of json values - Recursive data structures](http://blog.imrafaelmerino.dev/2020/06/the-value-of-json-values-recursive-data.html)
 * [The value of json values - Optics](https://blog.imrafaelmerino.dev/2020/06/the-value-of-json-values-optics.html)

 ## <a name="notwhatfor"><a/> When not to use it
 **json-values** fits well in _pure_ OOP and incredibly well in FP, but NOT in _EOOP_, which stands for